material-components/material-components-ios/contributing/releasing.md

 you'd like to land.
 If it hasn't landed by 10am EST on Wednesday, it's not making it into that week's release.
 If your PR is important, cut a hotfix release in addition to the typical weekly release cadence.

+If you are not able to cut a release Wednesday morning, cut it Tuesday evening before you leave the office.

 ## Before you start